Learn how many participants you should recruit for your study. |

 - Our Audience Solutions team is always available to help find your target audience through our partner networks regardless of where you’re testing, but you may consider adjusting your sample size based on availability.

-For most surveys, the default of 100 participants is a good starting point, but you should customize it based on your needs.
+For most surveys and interaction tests, the default of 100 participants is a good starting point, but you should customize it based on your needs.
 Sample size depends on multiple factors including, but not limited to:

 - The type of feedback being collected (for example, observational vs. single metric vs. comparison).